 Here are the top reasons for your Instant Pot not sealing.
-This guide helps you troubleshoot a common problem most Instant Pot users encounter i.e. the Instant Pot not pressurizing.
-Learn how you can prevent the issue and how to seal your Instant Pot correctly the first time.
+This guide helps you troubleshoot a common problem most Instant Pot users encounter: the Instant Pot won’t come to pressure.
+Learn how to seal your Instant Pot correctly the first time, and how to avoid the issue.

-Here are some of the parts that I refer to throughout this article:
+Here are some of the parts that I refer to throughout this article.
+The steam release mechanism varies by Instant Pot model; some newer models may look slightly different.

 - Float Valve: a metal pin that pops up once the Instant Pot has pressurized.